turingschool/backend-curriculum-site/module3/projects/self_directed_project.md

 * Revisiting previous concepts such as APIs and OAuth
 * Finding the strengths and gaps in your knowledge of Ruby, Rails, and organizing a project.
+* Use an agile process as you develop features
+* Configure a continuous integration server

 ## <a name="technical-expectations"> Technical Expectations